jacksonh/manos/docs/tutorial-page-1.md

     HelloWorld/StaticContentModule.cs

-We'll worry more about these files later in the tutorial, but for now here's a qiuck overview of what we've got:
+We'll worry more about these files later in the tutorial, but for now here's a quick overview of what we've got:

  *    **Templates/**: This directory will contain all your templates for defining what your pages look like.